richardjtelford/register/README.md

 library(register)
 ```

-The function `create_attendence()` will create a quiz in your course with a question asking for a passcode; activate the quiz with a ten minute deadline; produce a qrcode that links to the quiz and shows the passcode.
+The function `create_register()` will create a quiz in your course with an access code; activate the quiz with a ten minute deadline; and produce a QR code that links to the quiz and shows the access code.

 The only argument that needs to be set is `course_id`.
 You can find this by going to the home page of your course and copying the numbers at the end of the url.